hyperstack-org/hyperstack/docs/hyper-model/README.md

 After a save operation completes the models will have an `errors` hash \(just like on the server\) with any validation problems.

-`save` does not fail, but rather returns `{success: false ...}`.
-If there was an exception the `message` key will hold the error information, otherwise the errors will be stored in the records error data (as on the server.)

 During the save operation the method `saving?` will return `true`.
 This can be used to instead of \(or with\) the promise to update the screen:

 ```ruby